-For many years Design and Technology has been available to study at GCSE in a wide range of courses each covering a different material area such as Resistant Materials, Graphic Products, Electronic Products and Textiles.
-These different courses have now been replaced by a single qualification covering all the different material areas.
+Design and Technology is about designing and making products using woods, metals, plastics, graphics skills, electronics and even textiles materials combined.
 The course will build upon what you have learnt about designing and making in Key Stage 3.
-You will use your knowledge and skills to design and make new and better solutions to real problems on your own and with others, working with and combining a variety of different materials.
+We will develop your knowledge and skills so you can, individually or as part of a group, design and make new and better solutions to real problems, working with and combining a variety of different materials.